tomMoulard/fail2ban/README.md

 Where you can use some IP in an array of files or directly in the configuration.

+If you have a single IP, this: `ip: 127.0.0.1` should also work.

 ### Blacklist
 Like whitelist, you can blacklist some IP using this:
 ```yml